Residents Associations of Epsom and Ewell

 The Residents Associations of Epsom and Ewell is a local political party in the borough of Epsom and Ewell in Surrey, England.
 They have held majority control of Epsom and Ewell Borough Council since its formation in 1937.
 The party is sometimes recorded as Other in national results lists and otherwise recorded alongside residents associations with a single Articles of Association.
 It consists of ward or multiple ward based residents associations with their own candidate selection rules.
 These include Ewell Court Residents' Association, Epsom Town Residents' Association and West Ewell and Ruxley Residents’ Association.

+Since the 2023 Epsom and Ewell Borough Council election, the Residents Association has controlled the council.

 History

 The majority of Residents' Associations were formed from the expansion of housing provision in the 1930s, with the aim of bettering the lives of residents and forming a community.
 This tradition of forming residents' groups on new developments in the borough continues today, such as with Clarendon Park Residents' Association, which was formed in 2001.

 Traditionally, throughout the UK, local councillors would stand as independents.
 However, throughout the 20th century, it became common for councillors to be elected with a party affiliation.
-Today, Epsom and Ewell Borough Council and Uttlesford District Council are the only two councils in England where Residents' Associations have overall control.
+Today, Epsom and Ewell Borough Council and Uttlesford District Council in Essex are the only two councils in England where Residents' Associations have overall control.

 Structure

 There are eleven independent Residents Associations that form the Residents' Associations of Epsom and Ewell.
 The Standing Committee of Residents Associations (SCoRA) provides a forum for the Residents' Associations to discuss common issues or borough-wide concerns.
-These meetings are for the Chair and Secretary of the respective groups; however, councillors may be asked to attend these forums to update SCoRA on progress or concerns with the council.
+These meetings are for the chair and secretary of the respective groups; however, councillors may be asked to attend these forums to update SCoRA on progress or concerns with the council.

 Election results

 Epsom and Ewell Borough Council

-The RA contests all 38 available ward councillor seats and are the controlling group on Epsom and Ewell Borough Council.
-They currently have 32 elected councillors in the following multiple member wards:
+The RA contests all 35 available ward councillor seats and are the controlling group on Epsom and Ewell Borough Council.
+They currently have 25 elected councillors in the following multiple member wards: